Dynamic consent: Background

-Researchers are required to obtain informed consent from potential participants before any research begins – this is a fundamental principle of medical research as laid out in the Declaration of Helsinki.
-Traditionally, this has been done through a paper consent form, which is accompanied by a subject information sheet that describes the risks and benefits of being involved in the research.
-Increasingly, this also outlines how an individual's data will be protected and their privacy maintained.
-This constitutes a formal agreement that specifies how a research participant's data will be used in that particular study.
+Researchers are required to obtain informed consent from potential participants before any research begins, according to the Declaration of Helsinki.
+Traditionally, this has been done through a paper consent form, which is accompanied by a subject information sheet describing the risks and benefits of participation in the research.
+Additionally, these forms outline how the participant's data will be protected and their privacy maintained, constituting a formal agreement.
 Participants should be informed about the purpose(s) for which their data will (or may) be used; where it will be stored; the expected retention time; if any other parties are involved; the amount and the sensitivity of the information exchanged; whether the data will be shared onward to yet other parties; whether the consent to use these data can be revoked.
 Consent to data processing is also a requirement of data protection and privacy laws in most countries.
-Traditionally, participants have obtained details of how their data will be used from patient information sheets and face-to-face interactions with researchers or healthcare staff.

-However, now both medical research and data processing are changing through developments in information communication technology, especially the internet, with examples including genetic databases and registries, electronic health records, biobanks, and online digital services and databases.
-More and more data is being collected online and being stored in large data sets with the intention for them to be used by many researchers, research groups and institutions for a variety of purposes.
-These include different research projects, as well as public health assessments, marketing, and the design of algorithms and data mining.
+Today, research data is often being collected online in large data sets, including genetic databases and registries, electronic health records, biobanks, and digital services and databases.
+This date is used for research projects, public health assessments, marketing, the design of algorithms and data mining.